TSummersLab/SMART_matlab/README.md

   * Run the section once to connect to the Spheros.
 5. Record movie
   * Changes may be made.
-  * Run the section once when a new session of Matlab starts.
+  * Run the section once when a new session of MATLAB starts.
 Run again if changes to parameters in this section are made (such as changing the name of the video).
 6. Initialize camera and detect checkerboard
   * Changes may be made.
   * Run the section only when the camera is moved.